-Valentine’s Day is almost here and it’s time to get ready for all those school Valentine’s Day parties.
+St. Valentine’s Day is here and it’s time for all those school Valentine’s Day parties.
 When I was a kid, I loved my school Valentine exchange with the excited gluttony-prone heart of a child.
 I was especially impressed by any kid whose parent let them buy Valentine branded with Disney characters or Scooby-Doo.
 And the very best valentines were the ones that came with candy attached.

-But kids these days have high expectations for this holiday centered around love that has become a holiday centered around junk-food indulgence, second only to Halloween.
-My four kids now have Valentine’s Day parties at dance class, cub scouts, girl scouts, religious education, AND school.
-Even my eight-month-old has a Valentine’s Day party at her Parents Day Out program.
+But this holiday that is supposed to celebrate marital love has become a holiday centered around junk-food indulgence, second only to Halloween.
+My kids now have Valentine’s Day parties at dance class, scouts, religious education, AND school.
+Even my eight-month-old had a Valentine’s Day party.
 It seems so absurd—we are still advancing her through baby food vegetables yet people at school are giving her Dora the Explorer candy hearts.
-And then there are treats from both grandmas, great-grandma, Aunt Susan… Should I even bother to make dinner during Valentine’s week?
+And then there are free treats from relatives, the bank, even the pediatrician… Should I even bother to make dinner during Valentine’s week?

 Ironically, February is recognized as American Heart Month, a time when we are supposed to focus on heart-healthy activities such as a healthy diet.
 And Americans need heart health.
 Over 18% percent of children and adolescents are now overweight, and all this Valentine’s Day candy isn’t helping.
 An estimated 4 million children have elevated blood pressure and twenty-seven million children have high cholesterol.
 These children will soon become adults with heart disease, and millions of them will die from their heart disease.
 So maybe we really should try to find an alternative to all this Valentine’s Day candy.